tinacms/tina.io/content/blog/using-graphql-with-the-filesystem.md

 }
 ```

-To test this out we'll add a new post, this one _won't_ be featured:
+Let's add a new post to test this out, this one _won't_ be featured:

 ```markdown
 ---